simanjo/NanoTrace/README.md

 # NanoTrace

 Tool to display squiggle plots of Oxforrd Nanopore bulk files plus some additional information about the distribution of the raw signal in a channel.
-Nanotrace was developed as part of research to detect and quantify small molecules using nanopores (Quint, I. et al. Ready-to-use nanopore platform for ethanolamine quantification using an aptamer-based strand displacement assay.
-2023.02.27.530168 Preprint at https://doi.org/10.1101/2023.02.27.530168 (2023))
+Nanotrace was developed as part of research to detect and quantify small molecules using nanopores [Quint, I. et al. Ready-to-use nanopore platform for label-free small molecule quantification: Ethanolamine as first example](https://doi.org/10.1016/j.nano.2023.102724)

 # Installation